marcredhat/cmlgpu/README.md

 In the Dockerfile below, note that:
 - we also install install **sklearn, tensorflow-gpu, keras and torch**
 - we specify ENV ML_RUNTIME_EDITION="Marc GPU Workbench Edition" which is the name that will be displayed in CML

+ML Runtime Metadata
+Some of the metadata is not overwritable ML_RUNTIME_EDITOR is overwritable - populates the Editor drop-down ML_RUNTIME_EDITION is overwritable and required - populates the Edition drop-down Recommended to change - cannot deploy an update ML Runtime with same metadata, there is some validation logic during the Add Runtime process
+ML_RUNTIME_DESCRIPTION
+ML_RUNTIME_SHORT_VERSION
+ML_RUNTIME_FULL_VERSION
+ML_RUNTIME_MAINTENANCE_VERSION

 <br>